vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 This library gives you APIS that allow you to read and write Contacts stored in the SIM card.

-This library provides the following APIs that allow you to read/write blocked numbers;

 - [`SimContactsQuery`](./../sim/query-sim-contacts.md)
 - [`SimContactsInsert`](./../sim/insert-sim-contacts.md)
 - [`SimContactsUpdate`](./../sim/update-sim-contacts.md)